-This project will test the applicability of bedside ultrasound in assessment of fluid responsiveness in spontaneously breathing and mechanically ventilated patients.
-Change in carotid flow and change in carotid time flow will be assessed prior, after maneuver (passive leg raise), before, and after fluid bolus.
-The response will be compared to NICOM bioreactance fluid responsiveness monitor.
+This project tested the applicability of bedside ultrasound in the assessment of fluid responsiveness in spontaneously breathing and mechanically ventilated patients.
+Change in carotid flow and change in carotid time flow were assessed prior, after maneuver (passive leg raise), before, and after fluid bolus.
+The response was compared to NICOM bioreactance fluid responsiveness monitor.
 Data on pulmonary B-line quantification, an ultrasound assessment of extravascular lung water in fluid resuscitation, was also collected (completed enrollment).
 Read full article >

 Airway database: review of MICU intubations - hypoxemic respiratory failure and in acute right heart failure (with feasibility of Non-invasive ventilation (BiPAP) supported bronchoscopic endotracheal intubation)

-Transition to mechanical ventilation in severely sick patient (severely hypoxemic, NIV-dependant, in right heart failure) carries high-risk of complications and further clinical deterioration.
-Over past several years, we have gained experience in bronchoscopic intubaton and have published our experience using BiPAP as a tool to support prior and DURING the intubatation, potentially reducing risks of desaturation, derecruitment and hemodynamic swings in transition from negative to positive pressure ventilation.
-Currently, we are collecting data about the use of NIV in severe pulmonary hypertension and suspected right heart failure.
+Transition to mechanical ventilation in severely sick patients (severely hypoxemic, NIV-dependant, in right heart failure) carries a high-risk of complications and further clinical deterioration.
+Over the past several years, we have gained experience in bronchoscopic intubaton and have published our experience using BiPAP as a tool to support prior and during intubatation, potentially reducing risks of desaturation, derecruitment and hemodynamic swings in transition from negative to positive pressure ventilation.
+Read full article > We have also published our data about the use of awake fiberoptic intubation in severe pulmonary hypertension and suspected right heart failure.
+Read full article >

 High output shock that is unresponsive to catecholamine and vasopressin support has a high mortality.
 ATHOS3 was a Phase III trial that showed that Angiotensin II, an agent that acts through a pathway distinct from catecholamines and vasopressin, could successfully support blood pressure without a need for increasing background vasoactive agents.
 This trial resulted in FDA-approval of Angiotensin II for vasoactive support in high-output shock.
 Read full article >

 3 Wishes Project